 We’ve written in previous articles about the large number of acquisitions that 3D Systems seems to engage in over time and the broad types of companies they like to acquire.
 In November of 2014, 3D Systems (NYSE:DDD) announced a definitive agreement to acquire Cimatron, a deal that was finalized just yesterday for around $97 million.
 With the deal now closed, just what has 3D Systems acquired?

 Founded in 1982 and with more than 40,000 installations worldwide, Israeli based Cimatron (NASDAQ:CIMT) is a leading provider of integrated, CAD/CAM software solutions for mold, tool and die makers.
 Their flagship product is CimatronE, an integrated CAD/CAM software solution.
-This 200 employee company has showed steady revenue growth and has been profitable for the past 5 years.
+This 200 employee company has shown steady revenue growth and has been profitable for the past 5 years.
 Revenues for 2013 were $44.25 million with net income of $4.85 million and a dividend declared.
-While Cimatron appears to be a well run business, their past involvement in 3D printing seems to be minimal.
+While Cimatron appears to be a well-run business, their past involvement in 3D printing seems to be minimal.

 Cimatron’s first mention of 3D Printing was in March 2013 when they announced that their Board of Directors had approved the establishment of a 3D Printing Advisory Board, and named industry expert Terry Wohlers as its first member.
 In April 2013, Cimatron announced that one of their customers, Sharon Tuvia (1982) Ltd., was using the CimatronE software suite in its additive manufacturing production process.
 The usage involved taking customer CAD files of products, and using CimatronE CAD functionality to perform the necessary modifications and preparations of the model in order to make it ‘printable’.
 The CimatronE software could then be used to finish off the part by drilling holes and threads, along with milling.
 In January 2014, Cimatron issued a press release titled “CimatronE to Support AMF Format for 3D Printing” which stated that its next software release planned for mid-2014, CimatronE version 12, would support the Additive Manufacturing File (AMF) format.
 In August of 2014, the release of CimatronE version 12 was announced in a press release titled “CimatronE 12 Launched: Includes productivity improvements and new features supporting 3D printing“.
 The extent of the 3D printing support was summarized as follows: